xremix/Azure-DevOps-Create-Branch/README.md

 - **Lists user stories assigned to the current user** in Azure DevOps with states that are not closed, done, or otherwise completed.
 - **Interactive selection**: Prompts you to select a user story from the list.
 - **Automatic branch naming**: Creates a branch name in the format `feature/<id>-<title>` or `bug/<id>-<title>`.
 - **Branch management**: Checks if the branch exists; if not, creates it.
-If it exists, checks it out and stashes/pops any open changes.
+If it exists, the script now prompts you to choose whether to switch to the existing branch or create a new branch with "-2" appended to the name.
+Stashes/pops any open changes when switching.
 - **Configurable behavior**: Option to always create a new branch or just check out if it exists (via `$AlwaysCreateBranch`).
 - **Handles Azure CLI and extension setup**: Checks for Azure CLI and Azure DevOps extension, installs if missing.